 Using a metal spatula, scrape off excess chocolate.
 Keep your hand and spatula flat to ensure you don’t puncture your beautiful chocolates!
 Set in the fridge for at least two hours.
 Once the chocolates are set, twist the mould slightly as you would an ice tray, then turn the mould upside down and tip the chocolates out.

 Sweet Porridge: The Oat Base

 Who says porridge is only for chilly days?
-Using buckwheat (don't be misled by the name—buckwheat is entirely gluten-free!), our porridge is perfect for every season, not just the winter chills.
-Make it special with mixed fruits, candied nuts, and coconut yogurt.
+Using buckwheat (don't be misled by the name—buckwheat is entirely gluten-free!), our porridge is perfect for every season.
+Make it special with mixed fruits, candied nuts, and coconut yoghurt.

 Note: Serves three and takes about six hours soaking time, plus five to 10 minutes preparation.

 Food processor or high-speed blender

 1/2 cup nut milk (can use an unsweetened store-bought version)

 1 tbsp. nut butter

 2 Medjool dates, pitted